manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/intro-install/intro-install.md

  - 2 GB RAM
  - Oracle Enterprise Linux 8.4, Red Hat Enterprise Linux 8.4 or later
  - Sufficient paging space
- - Installation of service packages and/or patches
+ - Installation of service packages and patches
  - Use the correct file system format
  - Access to the database installer
  - General knowledge about product installation